SlavLuk/MD5/overview.md

 ## Algorithm

-The MD5 hashing algorithm is a one-way cryptographic function that accepts a message of any length as input and produces as output a 128-bit "fingerprint" or "message digest" of the input.
+The MD5 hashing algorithm is a one-way cryptographic function that accepts a message of any length as input and produces as output a 128-bit "fingerprint" or "message digest" of the input.One-way functions work in one direction, meaning that it is easy to compute the hash value from a given message and hard to compute a message that hashes to a given hash value.
 A robust one-way hash function is usually expected to satisfy some requirements, namely collision resistance, preimage resistance, second preimage resistance.
 The MD5 algorithm is intended for digital signature applications, where a large file must be "compressed" in a secure manner before being encrypted with a private (secret) key under a public-key cryptosystem such as RSA.
 MD5 consists of 64 operations, grouped into four rounds of 16 operations.
 The MD5 algorithm is designed to be quite fast on 32-bit machines.
 This algorithm found by Professor Ronald L. Rivest.